This Is the REAL Cost of Living in Romania in 2025

 While the salaries in Romania have also increased significantly, it’s getting more and more difficult for the locals to keep up with the growing monthly costs.

 And while Romania remains one of the cheapest countries in the European Union, it’s no longer the place where you could live like a king for $1,000 per month.
-This was possible 10-12 years ago, but not today.
+This was indeed possible 10-12 years ago, but not today.

 Actually, I have written an article comparing Romania’s prices to those in Spain, concluding that the difference is not that high anymore.